-CPG companies should be looking at warehouses and POs for consistently on time and consistently late/early occurrences.
-Perhaps there are best practices that can be applied to problem warehouses or problems that can be addressed at problem warehouses and learned from in order to get ahead of issues across DCs.
+CPG companies should be looking at each ship facilities for consistently on time and recurring late/early occurrences.
+Perhaps there are best practices that can be applied to problem warehouses which will resolve issues across multiple DCs.

 Consolidation and Accountability is Key

 Vendors should explore consolidation options if they haven’t already.
-If they are consolidating and still falling short, using a third-party analytics provider to hold carriers or logistics companies accountable can be very valuable.
+If you are consolidating and still falling short, using a third-party analytics provider to analyze your metrics and hold carriers or logistics companies accountable can be very valuable.

-Verification that supplier accountability is being weighed when they plan internal changes based on OTIF is also very important.
-For example, their month to month score may be hovering around 83-85, but Walmart may be regularly taking responsibility for a large portion of these failures, pushing their total OTIF into the 90s regularly.
-In the long term, they should want to address Walmart’s failures directly, but they shouldn’t push internal changes if Walmart’s issues are constantly driving their scores down.
+Verification that supplier accountability is being weighed when planning internal changes based on OTIF is also very important.
+For example, your month to month score may be hovering around 83-85, but Walmart may accept responsibility for a large portion of these failures, pushing their total OTIF into the 90s.
+In the long term, you should want to address delivery performance failures directly, but you shouldn’t push internal changes if Walmart’s issues are constantly driving your performance metrics down.